-Looking to help your students go deeper into literature?
-One technique is to teach your GATE students to “Think Like A Disciplinarian.”
-This idea, developed by Dr. Sandra Kaplan at USC, teaches students to analyze ideas from the point of view of a specific profession or discipline.
+Looking to help your students go deeper into any content area?
+One technique is to teach them to “Think Like A Disciplinarian.”
+This idea, part of the Depth and Complexity Framework, teaches students to analyze ideas from the point of view of a specific profession or discipline.

-This week my class thought from the point of view of a psychologist to analyze a character from their reading literature.
+I had my class think from the point of view of a psychologist to analyze a character from their reading literature.

-I asked my students to consider these four questions:
+I asked them to consider these five main questions:

 - What behavior is interesting about this character (good or bad)?

-- What factors contribute to the behavior?
+- Which factors most ⏬ contribute to the behavior?
 What is making the behavior continue?
 What is making it worse?

-- How do the character’s thoughts and actions form a parallel or a paradox?
+- Do the character’s thoughts and actions form a ⏸️ parallel or a ↔️ paradox?
 Does the character mean to do what he does or does it go against his thoughts?